Supplemental Locomotive Intructions

 2) Your locomotive needs to be lubricated.
 These units are shipped dry from the factory to prevent oil or grease from spilling out onto the factory paint.
 Just like your automobile, your locomotive needs a few drops of oil from time to time.
 It is usually best to lube your locomotive after every 40-50 hours of operation.
 NEVER use WD40 or 3-in-1 Oil on your locomotive.
 You need to use a plastic compatible synthetic oil or grease.
 Most hobby shops carry the Woodland Scenics brand or the Labelle brand of hobby oils.
 A light to medium weight oil will work on gears and metal-to-metal parts.
 A white lithium grease or Teflon grease works well on gears and gearboxes.
 DON’T overdo it.
 A little oil or grease goes a long way.

-4) If you have an MTH locomotive that has a sound system, the NiCad battery which stores the program on the circuit board may need to be recharged, especially if you have not operated the unit for some time.
+4) If you have an MTH locomotive that has a sound system, the rechargeable battery which stores the program on the circuit board may need to be recharged, especially if you have not operated the unit for some time.
 This is also true of old locomotives which have sat on the dealer’s shelf for many years before being purchased.
 If you hear a scratchy, distorted, or incomplete sound when you initially start up the locomotive, charge the battery.
+Another indication that the battery needs charging is when the sound cuts off the moment power is removed from the locomotive, rather than remaining on for a few seconds like it would when the battery is fully charged.
 You can charge the battery by cycling the unit into the neutral position (not the RESET position) and applying 8-10 volts of power for 20-45 minutes.
 Some batteries may require a longer charge.
 A full charge may take 6-8 hours.
 The battery will usually recharge through normal operation.
 If the battery fails to charge, you may have to order a new battery from the manufacturer.
 You can temporarily use a regular 9-volt battery to test the system or to operate the sound system for a short time.
 The newest MTH locomotives have a charging port built in that you can use with an external charger (sold separately) to charge the battery without having to power up your track.
 MTH also sells retrofit kits to add this type of charging port to their older locomotives.
+If you need a new battery it is usually best to physically check what type of battery is required as we have had at least one instance where the instruction manual specified the wrong type of battery.

 5) These locomotives feature the newest technology available to the electronics market today.
 Many new locomotives have 16 bit digital sound systems, circuit boards and other advanced electronics.
 It is very important that you take precautions to avoid sparking or other electrical damage to your locomotive.

 A) Clean your track.
 Dirty track will cause intermittent operation and sparking at the pickup rollers.
-Usually a wipe with a clean rag and a little denatured alcohol will clean up any residual oil or gunk off your track.
+Usually a wipe with a clean rag and a little isopropyl (rubbing) alcohol will clean up any residual oil or gunk off your track.
+WARNING: Denatured alcohol can melt plastic so only use isopropyl alcohol for cleaning your track.

 B) Check the pickup rollers from time to time to ensure that they are rolling and not dragging across the center rail.
 Sometimes a tiny little drop of oil on the ends of the pickup roller will free it up and help it roll smoothly.
 Also check the pickup roller springs to make sure they are providing enough tension for the pickup roller to make good contact with the center rail.